titedog/Rook/README.md

 # Rook
 CLI based temporary email generator.
+This utilizes the [1secmail api](https://www.1secmail.com/api/) for the mail system.

 # Building
 To build it yourself, clone the repository to a local directory.
 Rook uses [pkg](https://github.com/vercel/pkg) to distribute executables,